a10networks/a10-acos-axapi/README.md

 ## Collection module usage options

-### Any one of the following option can be used for writing playbooks for Collection modules:
+### Any of the following options can be used for writing playbooks for Collection modules:
 ### Option 1 (Ansbile >=2.8):  Use the 'collections' keyword

 ```yaml